JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - The deceased subject appeared to be a female; however, the subject was positioned in such a way that officers could not confirm the gender of the subject.
 - Officers continued down the hallway and entered the master bedroom and checked to be sure there were no other subjects in the residence.
 - Officers later described they observed suspected blood droplets, suspected blood smears, and possible blood spatter castoff on the floor and walls of this bedroom, this is the same bedroom that Officer Caban earlier observed from the outside of the residence.
-- In addition, an axe had been located in the southwest corner or the dining room area of the residence.
+- <span style="background:rgba(240, 200, 0, 0.2)">In addition, an axe had been located in the southwest corner or the dining room area of the residence.</span>

-- Bothell Police Sergeant Christman was one of the responding officers to the scene.
+- <span style="background:rgba(240, 200, 0, 0.2)">Bothell Police Sergeant Christman was one of the responding officers to the scene</span>.
-- In addition to working **as a** Police Sergeant with the Bothell Police Department, Sergeant Christman is Owner of Christman Forensics, a Forensic Consulting and Education Company, specializing in crime scene reconstruction and bloodstain pattern analysis.
+- <span style="background:rgba(240, 200, 0, 0.2)">In addition to working **as a** Police Sergeant with the Bothell Police Department, Sergeant Christman is Owner of Christman Forensics, a Forensic Consulting and Education Company, specializing in crime scene reconstruction and bloodstain pattern analysis. </span>
 - He has been qualified to testify as an expert witness in Bloodstain Pattern Analysis, Crime Scene Reconstruction, and Death Investigation in State, Federal and Military Courts, as well as the Provincial and Superior Courts in British Columbia, Canada.
-- Sergeant Christman advised that he had observed the same suspected bloodstain patterns as the other officers.
+- <span style="background:rgba(240, 200, 0, 0.2)">Sergeant Christman advised that he had observed the same suspected bloodstain patterns as the other officers</span>.
-- Based on his training and experience, Sergeant Christman categorized some of the bloodstain patterns as impact spatters, projected bloodstains, smears, and transfer stains.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based on his training and experience, Sergeant Christman categorized some of the bloodstain patterns as impact spatters, projected bloodstains, smears, and transfer stains.</span>
 - Sergeant Christman advised that the transfer stains appeared to lead from the master bedroom to the hallway and then into the adjacent bathroom.
-- Based on his training and experience, Sergeant Christman believed the bloodstain patterns he observed to be consistent with medium velocity blood spatter, such as would occur in a beating.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based on his training and experience, Sergeant Christman believed the bloodstain patterns he observed to be consistent with medium velocity blood spatter, such as would occur in a beating.</span>
-- Based upon the observations of the officers at the scene, it appeared that all or part of a serious assault had occurred in the master bedroom then ended into the bathroom where the body was found.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based upon the observations of the officers at the scene, it appeared that all or part of a serious assault had occurred in the master bedroom then ended into the bathroom where the body was found.</span>

-- When the first search warrant was written for the residence, it was unknown if the deceased subject in the bathtub was Susann Smith, although it was determined through interviews with neighbors and checks with the Snohomish County Property Assessor's Office, that Susann Smith currently lived in the same residence with her two small children.
+- <span style="background:rgba(240, 200, 0, 0.2)">When the first search warrant was written for the residence, it was unknown if the deceased subject in the bathtub was Susann Smith, although it was determined through interviews with neighbors and checks with the Snohomish County Property Assessor's Office, that Susann Smith currently lived in the same residence with her two small children.</span>
 - It was further determined Susann Smith was married but currently separated from her husband, Alan J. Smith (07/19/1975).
 - Interviews with neighbors further determined the last known sighting of Susann alive was when she was observed alone by the neighbor Mark Buckley on Sunday night, February 10th, 2013, at around 22:45 hours, in her driveway.

 - The investigation determined Alan Smith (37) currently lived in the Canyon Pointe Apartments 1630 228th ST SE in Bothell, which is about ten minutes away from Susann Smith's home while traveling by vehicle.
-- The couple has two small children in common and the children were in Alan's care over the weekend before being dropped off by Alan at school and/or daycare the morning of 02/12/2013.
+- <span style="background:rgba(240, 200, 0, 0.2)">The couple has two small children in common and the children were in Alan's care over the weekend before being dropped off by Alan at school and/or daycare the morning of 02/12/2013. </span>
-- Both children were contacted and determined to be safe.
+- <span style="background:rgba(240, 200, 0, 0.2)">Both children were contacted and determined to be safe. </span>
 - They were later placed into CPS protective custody.

-- Detective Chissus spoke with Oksana Gutnikov and Mark Buckley, who attended the children's 'Carnival' party at Susann Smith's house on Saturday 2/09/2013.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detective Chissus spoke with Oksana Gutnikov and Mark Buckley, who attended the children's 'Carnival' party at Susann Smith's house on Saturday 2/09/2013.</span>
-- The only other adults at this party were Susann and Alan Smith.
+- <span style="background:rgba(240, 200, 0, 0.2)">The only other adults at this party were Susann and Alan Smith. </span>
-- Alan did not attend the party, but arrived at the end of the party to pick up their children.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan did not attend the party, but arrived at the end of the party to pick up their children.</span>
-- Both Gutnikov and Buckley advised they never saw Alan leave the living room of Susann's house on this day.
+- <span style="background:rgba(240, 200, 0, 0.2)">Both Gutnikov and Buckley advised they never saw Alan leave the living room of Susann's house on this day.</span>
-- However, both left the party while Alan was still inside the residence.
+- <span style="background:rgba(240, 200, 0, 0.2)">However, both left the party while Alan was still inside the residence.</span>

 ### Alan Smith Interview at Boeing

 - On 02/12/2013, at around 1500 hours, this affiant and Bothell Police Detective Chissus contacted and interviewed Alan Smith at his place of employment at the Boeing Aerospace Company in Everett.
-- Alan agreed to speak to us and did not ask what the contact was about.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan agreed to speak to us and did not ask what the contact was about</span>.
 - Alan was very precise in his movements and the manner he spoke.
 - I advised Alan we were investigating a serious crime but that his children were safe.
-- He did not ask what the crime was nor did he ask where his children were.
+- <span style="background:rgba(240, 200, 0, 0.2)">He did not ask what the crime was nor did he ask where his children were. </span>
-- His reaction seemed rehearsed.
+- <span style="background:rgba(240, 200, 0, 0.2)">His reaction seemed rehearsed. </span>
 - I further advised Alan that police found a dead body in his wife's house.
 - He said nothing, did not ask any questions as to who the body might be and did not offer any assistance to us.
 - Alan told us he last saw Susann at her residence on Saturday 02/10/2013, at around 14:30 hours, when he picked up the children.